It’s time you raised the bar.

 And while it may be called the same name for internal bookkeeping puposes, your job will be different, for you will be reporting to a higher power than your PD or GM at that point.

-You will be responsible for tens of thousands of lives, and those lives will be there every day, hungry for your affirmation, encouragement, hope, and tears.
+You will be responsible for tens of thousands of lives, and those lives will be there every day, hungry for your affirmation, encouragement and hope, smiles and tears.

 Give them what they need.